Skip to main content

 Mild Cognitive Impairment

 Mild Cognitive Impairment screening by GIA®, powered by digitalhumanOS™, uses Voice AI, Computer Vision, and Speech Biomarkers to detect mild cognitive impairment through a single patient conversation.
 Screening performance: Clinically validated vocal biomarker screening.
-Screening takes under 5 minutes with results in 60 seconds.
+Screening takes 40 seconds with results in under 2 minutes.

 Recognizing mild cognitive impairment allows for personalized interventions, preserving cognitive function and independence.